 Strategy is the menu.
 Tactics are the cookbook.

 In digital marketing, our environment is constantly changing.
-Yesterday’s SEO methods might be completely contrary to today’s.
+Yesterday’s SEO methods might be completely contrary to today’s, as has happened many times.
 Yesterday’s guidance on how to effectively use Facebook might change a minute after I publish this blog post thanks to a News Feed algorithm change.
 In that sort of environment of unpredictable, frequent change, it’s not out of the question to ponder why we need strategy as digital marketers.
 Wouldn’t it be better just to focus on keeping our tactics current, rather than worry about strategy?